-- In the Network objects menu, click on ≡.
+- 1. In the Objects menu, click on the = icon.

 - 2. Select Import.

 - 3. Select the CSV file to import.

 4. If necessary, select the option that allows you to update existing objects by replacing them with objects found in the file.